melonrush13/testreactapp/README.md

 Simple React app that demonstrates how components work, and adding and deleting user input.
 Shows a list of "hobbies", and let's you add or delete them.
 Practicing changing states and passing around objects.

+Imported a sample api, using Ajv, and Jquery, with this data: https://jsonplaceholder.typicode.com/todos

 Based off the youtube video: https://www.youtube.com/watch?v=A71aqufiNtQ

 --------------------------------------------------------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).